89luca89/podman-launcher/README.md

 To update, download the new release, and with the new binary run `podman-launcher upgrade` to upgrade the embedded `podman` package.

+## Dependencies

+On the system, the only dependencies needed are the one that `podman` needs.
+For rootless setup to work you need `newuidmap` and `newgidmap` binaries (usually part of the `shadow` package) and correctly set the `/etc/subuid` and `/etc/subgid`

+Refer to the official documentation for further info: https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md

 # Compile

 ```console